-Goodwill, which is not subject to amortization, is evaluated for impairment annually, or more frequently if an event occurs or circumstances change, such as material deterioration in performance or a significant number of store closures, that would indicate that impairment may exist.
-During 2016, the Company changed its assessment date for goodwill impairment from the end of the Company's fiscal year to the end of its third fiscal quarter.
-The new assessment date is preferable as it provides the Company with additional time to review and complete its goodwill impairment testing prior to the year-end reporting process and results in better alignment with the Company's long-term budgeting and forecasting process.
-The change in assessment date did not delay, accelerate, or avoid an impairment charge.
+Goodwill, which is not subject to amortization, is evaluated for impairment annually as of the end of the Company's third fiscal quarter, or more frequently if an event occurs or circumstances change, such as material deterioration in performance or a significant number of store closures, that would indicate an impairment may exist.
 Goodwill is evaluated at the level of the Company's single operating segment, which also represents the Company's only reporting unit.

 When evaluating goodwill for impairment, the Company may first perform a qualitative assessment to determine whether it is more likely than not that a reporting unit is impaired.
 If we do not perform a qualitative assessment, or if we determine that it is not more likely than not that the fair value of the reporting unit exceeds its carrying amount, we perform a quantitative assessment and calculate the estimated fair value of the reporting unit.
 If the carrying amount of the reporting unit exceeds the estimated fair value, an impairment charge is recorded to reduce the carrying value to the estimated fair value.
 Our decision to perform a qualitative impairment assessment in a given year is influenced by a number of factors, including the significance of the excess of the reporting unit's estimated fair value over carrying value at the last quantitative assessment date, the amount of time in between quantitative fair value assessments, and the date of our acquisitions.